mobregozo/f1-world-champions/README.md

 ## Build the App for production

-Build the App, create a dist folder
+Run the distribution for production src code

-`gulp prod`
+`gulp open-prod`

 Zip the App for deployment purpose - depends on the Server